aplteam/Tatin/docs/SyntaxReference.md

 ```

 Scans `folder` recursively for the file "apl-dependencies.txt".
 Folders with such a file will be scanned for packages defined in `pkgList`.
-Useful for finding out where one or more packages are actually used.
+Useful for finding out where one or more packages are used.

 `pkgList` must be a simple char vector with a list of comma-separated packages.

 The packages can be specified fully or partly.
 "Group" and "version" can be left out, while "Name" is mandatory.
 You may specify a major version but neither "Minor" nor "Patch".
 If you do anyway anything after the major number will be ignored.

-Note that the search is *not* case sensitive.
+Note that the search is *not* case-sensitive.

 Returns a fully qualified list with all hits.